 Hello, I’m Aslam Kakar!
-I am a Ph.D. student in Global Affairs and an adjunct faculty in the Political Science Department at Rutgers University—New Brunswick, where I teach U.S. Defense Policy.
+I am a Ph.D. candidate in Global Affairs and an adjunct faculty in the Political Science Department at Rutgers University—New Brunswick, where I teach U.S. Defense Policy.

-My Ph.D. research explores issues at the intersection of conflict, social movements and justice with focus on Pakistan and Turkey.
-My work has appeared in one of the leading publications, Waging Nonviolence, in the field of social movements.
+My Ph.D. research explores issues at the intersection of intrastate ethnopolitical conflicts and social movements with focus on Pakistan and Turkey.
+My work has appeared in one of the leading websites, Waging Nonviolence, in the field of social movements.

 I write on issues of justice, power and international relations.
 In my free time, I read (for fun) about major topics in humanities and social sciences such as politics, history, religion, philosophy, psychology, sociology, anthropology and more.

-Reading about these subjects has helped me develop, to borrow a term from medical science, peripheral vision about the social and political worlds whose most aspects often overlap.
+Reading about these subjects has helped me develop a peripheral vision about the social and political worlds whose most aspects often overlap.

 This blog is a place where as a graduate student I spend my time writing about my research, everyday successes, failures, fears, curiosities and much more.
 I am a writer who might grow up to a real author someday but sure isn’t there yet.

-Writing is a cathartic exercise and an aesthetic experience for me.
-As an incrementalist, I believe to be a better writer is to build little by little.
-I don’t believe there is a magic wand for becoming a great writer.
+It is a cathartic exercise and an aesthetic experience.
+As a writer, I believe in building little by little.
+There is no magic wand for becoming a great writer.
 All great books in the world came to be with the start of a single sentence and then the next.

 When I am not reading or writing, I play with cats, listen to music, binge-watch action movies, talk with friends and have adventures along the way, from paragliding to enjoying nature walks.